defo-project/ech-dev-utils/README.md

 That's a bit convoluted, sorry;-) We're also not entirely sure it's done fully consistently for all servers, but if not, we'll fix it.

-### ECH for browsers is currently unreliable for ports other than 443

-As of 2023-11-24, ECH works unreliably with chromium and doesn't work with Firefox for ports other then 443.
-It doesn't work at all for Firefox, and only sometimes for chromium, probably based on complex in-browser DNS caching.
-``curl`` and ``echcli.sh`` do however work reliably for other ports.
-Bear that in mind if you deploy test services using these servers.

 ### Server details

 For each of the servers below, read the HOWTO then you can play with the test